CarletonURocketry/guides-and-manuals/coding-standards.md

 statements, and are on every control statement no matter how many lines they
 contain:

-As a point of convenience, an `else` or `else if` should be on the line below the closing brace of the above control statement as this makes it easy to select the entire block of code that the statement occupies if it needs to be cut, without also deleting the closing brace of the `if` statement above it.

 ```
 int function(int arg1, char* arg2)
 {